Projection and Identity

-It’s time to consider the possibility that there is a self—a part of us that is real, unique and essentially us—which can be seen as distinct from what we’ve incorporated as identity based on others projections, rejections, actions and reactions towards us.
+It’s time to consider the possibility that there is a self—a part of us that is real, unique, and essentially "us"—which can be seen as distinct from what we’ve incorporated as an identity based on others' projections, rejections, actions and reactions towards us.
 And if that is true, how much of you is really authentic self, and how much is identity?

-In following up on that, as I promised to do, we have to look at those projections, rejections, actions and reactions and how they become identity—an identity that is NOT who we actually are.
+We have to look at those projections, rejections, actions, and reactions and how they become identity—an identity that is not who we actually are.

 We'll start with projection.
 Projection is just what it sounds like.
 Imagine the old design of the movie projector in which the film was passed over the light, sending the image on the film to a projecting lens, which then reflected that image onto a screen.

 That’s exactly how it works psychologically.
 Some issue has been pushed into the unconscious.
 But that issue has energy and is constantly looking for release from its prison in the unconscious.
 So, it projects it through the lenses of the eye—a convex psychological eye that can only look at the external world rather than the internal one—and the issue is suddenly seen in someone else.

 The problem is that when people project their “stuff” onto us, they tend to act as if their projection has something to do with who we really are.
 They treat us, in other words, as if their projection was valid.
 And, particularly if we are vulnerable, we tend to believe that perhaps they are describing something real about us—something that we may not even be able to see.